 When you contact a potential interviewee or referral, you should state who you are and who referred you to him/her, and explain that you are seeking career information and advice.
-Ask about a convenient time for them to speak with you for about thirty minutes.
+Ask about a convenient time for them to meet in person for about thirty minutes.
 Be confident and courteous in your communication.